 - "Writing Fiction: Advanced" may be applied a maximum of three times.

 - There is no limit on the number of times "Writing Poetry: Advanced" may be applied, though pre-requisites should be taken into account.

-- Any creative writing course (except for "Nonfiction Writing" and "Intermediate Journalism") may be repeated for credit and applied towards the major within the above parameters.
+- Any creative writing course (except for "Nonfiction Writing," "Intermediate Journalism," and "New Forms of Screen Narrative") may be repeated for credit and applied towards the major within the above parameters.